- Callsign 'Ronaldsway Tower' 118.9 Mhz (Now 119.0 MHz)

 to prevent interference from 4G mobile phone transmissions.
 The Cossor

-Secondary Radar System has also suffered a major fault and has been temporarily
+Secondary Radar System suffered a major fault and was temporarily withdrawn

 The new radar system

 is completely processed with no primary radar 'blips' displayed on the

 screen as with the older system.
 Instead, different symbols are used

 to show the source and type of information displayed.
 The primary and secondary

 radar is combined electronically and aircraft tracks are then displayed

 A primary radar only

 contact is show as a vertical cross +

 is shown as a diagonal cross x